ruuddejong-altran/python-c-cpp/docs/example_2.md

 reference count goes to zero.

-The reference count for objects that are passed into a function as arguments (such as the callback function that will be stored in `py_callback_func`) is not incremented.
+The reference count for objects that are passed into a function as arguments (such as the callback function that is stored in `py_callback_func`) is not incremented by the Python machinery.
 The calling function has a reference to these objects, and since the calling function suspends execution until the called function is finished, that reference will remain valid during the execution of the called function.

-But now we call back from C into Python.
+But now we call back from C back into Python.
 And in principle anything can happen there.
 Including reaching back from the callback function to the caller, and deleting the callback function.